There Is Still Room For VTEX (VTEX) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

-The closing price of VTEX (NYSE: VTEX) was $3.30 for the day, up 5.10% from the previous closing price of $3.14.
-In other words, the price has increased by $+0.1600 from its previous closing price.
-On the day, 1160969 shares were traded.
-VTEX stock price reached its highest trading level at $3.4600 during the session, while it also had its lowest trading level at $3.1193.
+VTEX (NYSE: VTEX) closed the day trading at $3.63 up 6.14% from the previous closing price of $3.42.
+In other words, the price has increased by $+0.2100 from its previous closing price.
+On the day, 931312 shares were traded.
+VTEX stock price reached its highest trading level at $3.8000 during the session, while it also had its lowest trading level at $3.4500.

 5 Undervalued Stocks For 2023